laiyaohao/fyp_assessment/README.md

 ###### Instrucions to run the srcipts:
 Both files can be open directly for examination of the code and the test cases.
 For you to input a number, just uncomment the line of code that contains 'user_input()' and re-run the script.

+### Question 2

+###### Explain the pipeline design and its usage
+I used Tensorflow Estimator to build the pipeline.
+I first took out the target, 'class' so that the training will not be biased with the target.
+Then, I use the train_test_split function to split the data into 2: one for training of the model and the other for testing.
+I extract the column names, which is crucial for the use of the feature column in the estimator LinearClassifier method, which helps me build the logistic regrerssion model.

+###### Explain your choice of model
+I have chosen to use the logistic regression model as it is a baseline for other more complex algorithms.

+###### Provide an evaluation of the model developed
+The model can unfortunately only around 55 (+- 5)% correct on the credit card csv file, and i think one of the main improvements that can be made is to reduce the repetitions in the 'Amount' column, which I think can somehow make the predictions more accurate.
+Another improvements that can be made is to list different combinations of the abstracted features to train the model, but this would increase the amount of time needed.

+###### Instructions to run the scripts
+There are two files in the mlp folder, namely module_script and test_script.
+Ensure that the csv file you want to test is in the same folder.
+In the test_script file, enter the file name in the tf_estimator function, uncomment that line and run the script.